 Sarah E.K.
 Smith is a scholar and curator based in Ottawa.
 Her research addresses visual and material culture, with a focus on modern and contemporary art, as well as exhibitions, museums, and cultural policies.
 Current projects encompass a range of topics from contemporary video art and artists’ labour unions to the international circulation of exhibitions, curatorial networks, and cultural diplomacy.
 She works as Assistant Professor in Communication and Media Studies at Carleton University, where she teaches courses on visual culture, creative labour and cultural diplomacy.

-Sarah E.K.
-Smith is an Assistant Professor in Communication and Media Studies at Carleton University.
-She is also Affiliated Faculty in the Bachelor of Global and International Studies (BGInS), where she is associated with the Specialization in Global Media and Communication.
-Smith is a founding member of the North American Cultural Diplomacy Initiative (nacdi) and a fellow of the Canadian Global Affairs Institute.
+At Carleton University, Sarah is Affiliated Faculty in the Bachelor of Global and International Studies (BGInS), where she is associated with the Specialization in Global Media and Communication.
+She is also an Affiliate of the ALiGN (ALternative Global Network) Media Lab.

 Additionally, Sarah is Affiliated Faculty at Queen’s University, where she works with graduate students in the Cultural Studies Program.

 In 2017, Sarah co-founded the North American Cultural Diplomacy Initiative (NACDI)—a transdisciplinary research network addressing cultural diplomacy that includes academics, policymakers and practitioners from North American and beyond.